 “I’m a singer/songwriter committed to sharing and exploring further my journey into awareness and discovering more deeply my connection to the universe.
 I’m excited to share my personal discovery of the fullness of what a gift this life is and that it’s up to each one of us to create the life that we want.
-Every obstacle holds a huge gift for us to mine, if we choose to perceive it that way.
-And the opportunity to explore and make choices that embody our own personal truth can be a continuing learning experience full of joy and surprise and love.
+Every obstacle holds a huge gift for us to mine if we choose to perceive it that way.
+And the opportunity to explore and make choices that embody our own personal truth can be a continuous learning experience full of joy and surprise and love.
 I want love and connection and adventure and abundance!
 I hope you’ll join me on my journey in some fashion and that we will find new ways to love, explore and connect.

-Mary Tebbs has been called “The Ellen DeGeneres of singer/songwriters” and for good reason!
+Mary Tebbs has been called “The Ellen DeGeneres of singer/songwriters,” and for good reason!
 Her off-the-cuff, quick-witted and endearing performance style will have you laughing in one moment and then she’ll surprise you with a lyrical depth and wisdom that will have you embracing each melodic word.

 She formed her first band in 1992 and has found her true love is not only writing but sharing her songs with a listening audience.
 The Las Vegas Weekly says, “Tebbs is full of weathered innocence, dealing with love, sensuality and heartache, building it all on a solid foundation of blues and slow mountain funk.”

 “There’s nothing more fulfilling than reaching through to people’s hearts and souls with my music.
 To see and feel them respond and be moved by something that’s at my core connects me with them like nothing else,” Mary says.